yawn/ykoath/README.md

 * No support for `SET CODE` and subsequently no support for `VALIDATE` and `SELECT` challenges - no authentication schema except requiring touch is supported
 * No support for `RESET` (removing all state from device)

+`ykoath` is primarily maintained by [Les Aker](https://github.com/akerl) these days.
+Thanks a lot for your support!

 ## Example usage

 ```